 - Either baked sweet potatoes or wholegrain rice

-- Heat a large casserole dish to a medium heat.
+- Heat a large casserole pot to a medium heat.

 - Add the onion and sauté for 5 minutes until translucent then add the red pepper and sauté for 5 minutes until slightly softened.
 Add the garlic and sauté for 1 minute.

 - Pour in both the mixed beans and kidney beans to the pan and then add the spices.
-Sauté for 1 minutes then add in the tomato puree.
+Sauté for 1 minute then add in the tomato puree.
 Stir into the vegetables.
 Add in the chopped tomatoes and vegetable stock.
-Stir every thing together.
+Stir everything together.